At a glance

 Offer your baby different types of pasteurised cheese, yoghurts and fromage frais, making sure you’re giving the full-fat versions and avoiding sugar-laden ‘dessert’ versions.

 Between six and twelve months, your baby should be drinking around 500-600 ml of their usual milk a day.
-For babies over six months old drinking formula milk, you could try SMA® PRO Follow-on Milk which is designed to complement the weaning diet.
+For babies over six months old drinking formula milk, you could try SMA® Follow-on Milk which is designed to complement the weaning diet.

 Most other milk drinks from cow to oat are not recommended until after one year old as they don’t contain enough essential nutrients.
 When they approach their first birthday you could talk to your health visitor about which milks are best.